SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    -> println(SomeStructure.storedTypeProperty)
    <- Another value.

-The examples in this section use two stored type properties as part of a structure that models an audio level meter for a number of audio channels.
+The examples that follow use two stored type properties as part of a structure that models an audio level meter for a number of audio channels.
 Each channel has an integer audio level between ``0`` and ``10`` inclusive.